Skip to main content

 What are sunburn blisters?

 Sunburn blisters are skin injuries caused by second-degree sunburn.
 They occur when the sun burns and damages tissues in the skin.
-This then appears as small, fluid-filled, painful, raised bumps.
-Sunburn blisters develop around six to 24 hours after excessive exposure to sunlight.
+They appear as small, fluid-filled, painful, raised bumps, covered by a layer of skin.
+Sunburn blisters develop around 6 - 24 hours after excessive exposure to sunlight.
 They can be very itchy.

 Why does sunburn blister?

-Blisters can occur when the skin has been severely exposed to the sun's heat and UV (ultraviolet) rays.
-This causes UV damage and this severe burning damages blood vessels and other tissues in the skin, causing their fluid to leak out.
-When the leaked fluid collects, blisters form, and you have a sunburn blister.
+Blisters can form when your skin is severely exposed to the sun's heat and UV (ultraviolet) rays.
+This causes UV damage and severe burning, which harms blood vessels and other tissues in your skin, causing their fluid to leak out.
+When the leaked fluid collects, blisters form - the result is a sunburn blister.

 People with lighter skin tones are more likely to have blisters than those with darker skin tones.
 That's because darker skin has higher levels of melanin, which helps to protect the skin against UV rays.